cosc2336-ds-alg/assg08/README.md

    current class semester and section.
 2. Clone the repository using the SSH URL to your local class DevBox development environment.
-3. Checkout the 'origins/feedback' branch to your local working DevBox repository.
-4. Configure the project by running the `configure` script from a terminal.
+3. Configure the project by running the `configure` script from a terminal.
-5. Confirm that the project builds and runs, though no tests will be defined or run initially.
+4. Confirm that the project builds and runs, though no tests will be defined or run initially.
 If the project does not build on the first checkout, please inform the instructor.
-6. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
+5. You should create the issue for Task 1 and/or for all tasks for the assignment now before beginning the first task.
 On your GitHub account, go to issues, and create it/them from the issue templates for the assignment.
-Also you should close the initial Pull request that should be automatically opened for you, so that you can open your own when committing your work.
+Also make sure you are linking each issue you create with the `Feedback` pull request for the assignment.

 # Assignment Tasks